Key takeaways:

 Oxidative stress from diet:

 For example, omega-6 fats are found in large quantities in our modern diet (corn oil, fried foods, mayo, and sauces, etc.).
 The peroxidation of these omega-6 fatty acids causes inflammation in the prostate, and higher levels of these peroxidation metabolites are found in men with BPH and high PSA levels.[ref]
-The modern diet has a lot higher intake of omega-6 fats than humans have eaten historically.
+The modern diet has a lot higher intake of omega-6 fats than humans have historically eaten.
 It may be one possible explanation for the increase in prostate problems since the 1950s.[ref]

 Prostate cells turn over rapidly and have fewer DNA repair enzymes, thus leaving them vulnerable to damage from oxidative stress.
 This damage then leads to the activation of inflammatory pathways.[ref]